 MoneyTap has strong business fundamentals and clearly, money lending requires attention to detail.
 The way it makes money is through a revenue share with banking partners.
 Every time a customer gets approved for MoneyTap for having access to a credit line for a lifetime there is a small fee of Rs 500 is charged.
 Once the customer spends some money over a period of 1 year, the money is recovered.
 In addition to that the usual interest that the customer pays and some normal processing fees that is charged every time a person borrows also increases profitability for the application.

 Therefore, MoneyTap is designed to be a product company which is running on the backbone of data science, technology, and product thinking.
-They are also finding solutions in a low-cost tech-friendly way which also enables us to profitability.
+They are also finding solutions in a low-cost tech-friendly way which will help the company become more profitable.

 MoneyTap - Customer Acquisition